lo-tp/MeteorN/README.md

 There is one more thing to be done before using this version.

-Firstly you'll have to copy your SSL cirtificate file and SSL cirtificate key to the `ssl` folder respectively as cert.pem and private.pem.
+Firstly you'll have to copy your SSL cirtificate file and SSL cirtificate key to the `ssl` folder respectively as cert.pem and privkey.pem.

 Then run `docker-compose up` and your meteor app is ready to go with SSL support.